ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 ---
 ## Tables

-LaTeX tables used in the paper are available in `docs/tables/`.
+LaTeX tables corresponding to the experimental results are available in `docs/tables/`.

 ---
 ## Repository Structure